apache/jackrabbit-oak/oak-run/README.md

     --dump           - Path where to dump the files (Optional).
 Otherwise, files will be dumped in the user tmp directory.
     --s3ds           - Path to the S3DataStore configuration file
-    --fds            - Path to the FileDataStore configuration file ('path' property is mandatory) --repoHome       - Path of the local reposity home folder.
+    --fds            - Path to the FileDataStore configuration file ('path' property is mandatory) --nods           - To check for misconfigured external references when no data store should be there (Use instead of --s3ds or --fds)
+    --repoHome       - Path of the local reposity home folder.
 Mandatory for --consistency & --track options --track          - Whether to force override the tracked ids (Valid only for --id & --consistency options) --verbose        - Outputs backend friendly blobids.
 Adds the sub-directories created in FDS and the changes done for S3/Azure when stored in the respective container.